Apple’s New Email Policy: What’s Going to Change and How to Build an Effective Email Marketing Campaign During a High-Privacy Era

 Apple’s New Email Philosophy

-In a nutshell, the brand will give its users more freedom and control over what kind of information can be seen by the system.
-Just like with the app policy, iOS folks will now be able to either allow or forbid the algorithms from seeing if, when and from what device their emails have been opened.
+In a nutshell, the brand gave its users more freedom and control over what kind of information could be seen by the system.
+Just like with the app policy, iOS folks are then able to either allow or forbid the algorithms from seeing if, when, and from what device their emails have been opened.

-The thing is, to gather information from recipients in the past, marketers used the so-called invisible tracking pixels — small images loaded when a user opened a letter.
-This helped marketers see that the email got opened, what kind of device was used and its location at the opening time.
+The thing was, to gather information from recipients in the past, marketers used the so-called invisible tracking pixels — small images loaded when a user opened a letter.
+This had helped marketers see that the email had been opened, what kind of device was used, and its location at the opening time.

-Well, the new iOS 15 basically cancels that functionality because, as with upcoming updates, they’ll be loaded remotely in the background.
-That means that you’ll spot your pixels being loaded (and your emails being opened) regardless of whether a user actually clicked on the letter or not.
-Yup, email opens can no longer be used to measure performance.
+Well, the new iOS 15 basically canceled that functionality because, as with upcoming updates, they would be loaded remotely in the background.
+That means that you don’t spot your pixels being loaded (and your emails being opened) regardless of whether a user actually clicked on the letter or not.
+Yup, email opens could no longer be used to measure performance.

 Credits to Ryan Jones